Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 2 Desember 2025 14.13.40 UTC
+- WIB: Selasa, 2 Desember 2025 14.30.49 UTC
-- WITA: Selasa, 2 Desember 2025 15.13.40 UTC
+- WITA: Selasa, 2 Desember 2025 15.30.49 UTC
-- WIT: Selasa, 2 Desember 2025 16.13.40 UTC
+- WIT: Selasa, 2 Desember 2025 16.30.49 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"

-Kategori: nature
+Kategori: friendship